-Mwaleshi stands beside the Mwaleshi River, in North Luangwa National Park
+Mwaleshi stands beside the Mwaleshi River, in North Luangwa National Park.

 Mwaleshi Camp: Our full report

-Towards the south of the walking-only area of North Luangwa National Park, Mwaleshi Camp is a lovely, rustic little safari camp standing beside the crystal-clear Mwaleshi River, 10km from its confluence with the main Luangwa River, in a wilderness area renowned for its huge herds of elephant and buffalo.
+Located in the remote, walking-only area of the North Luangwa National Park, Mwaleshi Camp is a rustic little safari camp.
+It stands beside the crystal-clear Mwaleshi River, 10km from its confluence with the main Luangwa River, in a wilderness area renowned for its huge herds of elephant and buffalo.

 Owner: Independent / Owner Run